-- a) respond to the character of the local environment, taking advantage of opportunities to reinforce local distinctiveness - b) demonstrate a commitment to sustainable design and achieve high levels of energy efficiency by incorporating passive design measures to improve the efficiency of heating, cooling, ventilation and lighting - incorporate small-scale renewable and low carbon energy generation into the design of new development where viable, - d) any development proposals should make adequate provision to provide green open space.
+- a) respond to the character of the local environment, taking advantage of opportunities to reinforce local distinctiveness - b) demonstrate a commitment to sustainable design and achieve high levels of energy efficiency by incorporating passive design measures to improve the efficiency of heating, cooling, ventilation and lighting - incorporate small-scale renewable and low carbon energy generation into the design of new development where viable, - d) any development proposals should make adequate provision to provide green open space in accordance with the most up to date standards in the latest evidence and /or the Local Plan.

-7.5.1 Policy Intention: To provide a policy to seek a positive contribution to the character of the area, sustainable design measures and where possible embedded renewables into new developments

-Sustainable design is not just about renewable energy.
-It is also about place-making and creating or renewing high quality places for local communities to flourish.
+- 7.5.1 Policy Intention: To provide a policy to seek a positive contribution to the character of the area, sustainable design measures and where possible embedded renewables into new developments - 7.5.2 Policy Justification: Sustainable design is not just about renewable energy.
+It is also about contributing positively to placemaking and creating or renewing high quality places for local communities to flourish.
 This policy therefore seeks to address all aspects of 'sustainable design' and how this should be manifested in new development in Witton Gilbert.